patrickholley/bitstitches/README.md

 # bitstitch
-A quick and power pixel chart-generation tool
+A quick and powerful tool for generating pixel charts